Board of Directors

 Sandra J. Oglesby, Vice President

-Sandra assists parents and students in educational advocacy and for twenty years she has attended CSE, 504, superintendent and manifestation hearings in various Hudson Valley and NJ school districts.
-As past Executive Director of Empowering Ellenville, her focus remained on student advocacy and community legal clinics from 2010-2017.
+Sandra assists families with educational advocacy with over twenty years of experience in attending CSE, 504 meetings, superintendent and manifestation hearings in the Hudson Valley in a six county radius including NJ.
+In 2010-2017 she served as the Executive Director of Empowering Ellenville with a focus on student advocacy and community legal clinics from 2010-2017.

 Gina M. DeCrescenzo, Esq.